duskjet/aspnetcore-json-rpc/README.md

 - The `JsonRpcName` attribute can be used on an interface for a service handler as well.
 - Parameters provided by name can utilize default parameter value if the particular parameter is not provided by the client.

+### Specifics

+In addition to "JSON-RPC 2.0 Transport: HTTP" specification the middleware returns HTTP 400 status code for the following cases:

+- The `Content-Length` header contains invalid value
+- The `Content-Encoding` header is specified by a client

 If a logger factory is available in the service provider, the following entries can appear in a journal with the all related details (method names and request identifiers):

 ID | Category | Purpose